azaharafernandezguizan/myPlannedTasks/index.md

 1. Finish my personal project with Raspberri Pi and JavaScript.

-2. Attend PucelaTechDay
+2. Attend dotNetConf.

 3. Start working on my personal project with Angular and Net Core, with care on CSS and accesibility.

+4. Expend a free day in Madrid: Prado, Retiro, meet the office.

 ## July 2019

-1. Continue working on my personal project with Angular and Net Core, with care on CSS and accesibility.
+1. Continue working on my personal project with Angular of things.

 ## August 2019

-1. Continue working on my personal project with Angular and Net Core, with care on CSS and accesibility.
+1. Continue working on my personal project with Angular of things.

 ## September 2019

-1. Continue working on my personal project with Angular and Net Core, with care on CSS and accesibility.
+1. Finish my personal project.

+2. If some C4P accepted start preparing the talk.
 ## October 2019
+## November 2019
 ## December 2019